Clinical Child Psychology

 - Faculty and graduate students actively collaborate with professionals at Akron Children's Hospital and other local hospitals.
 Physicians from local hospitals also can serve on thesis and doctoral committees.

-- Several faculty work with large-scale existing data sets including the NICHD Child Care Study and the National Longitudinal Study of Adolescent Health.
+- Several faculty work with large-scale existing data sets including the NICHD Child Care Study.

 Recent Clinical Child Ph.D.’s

 - Meghan Barlow, Ph.D. – Psychologist, Rocky River, OH

 - Elle Brennan, Ph.D. – Postdoctoral Fellow, Mayo Clinic